Kim-Taehyeon/ALSASA_project/README.md

 -------------------------------------------------------------------------------------------------
-# ●FEATURE DESCRIPTION of our app
+# FEATURE DESCRIPTION of our app
 -------------------------------------------------------------------------------------------------
 **1. Communication**